Introduction & Overview

 In the Fashion Industry, a Designer (not the patternmaker) comes up with a design.
-The fashion sketch is drawn on a stylised figure called a croquis; while you may be able to see the design lines on the croquis, the focus at this stage is the style and hang of the garment, the pattern on the fabric, etc. Usually these are hand-drawn graphics that are very artistic.
-The croquis generally look nothing like the real human figure, for example the legs may be extremely long and the waist non-existant.
+The fashion sketch is drawn on a stylized figure called a croquis; while you may be able to see the design lines on the croquis, the focus at this stage is the style and hang of the garment, the pattern on the fabric, etc. Usually these are hand-drawn graphics that are very artistic.
+The croquis generally look nothing like the real human figure, for example the legs may be extremely long and the waist non-existent.
 This design is the concept.
-It will be in colour and include the fabric design to be used.
+It will be in color and include the fabric design to be used.

 Figure 1 shows an example of croquis that I use.
 I create my croquis from photographic images so they look human-like, and don’t look like the very artistic and stylized croquis that are used in the industry.

-For examples of fashion croquis, look at the drawings on commerical patterns envelopes, or do a Google search on Fashion Sketches, you will find plenty of examples of the drawings that are used in the fashion industry.
+For examples of fashion croquis, look at the drawings on commercial patterns envelopes, or do a Google search on Fashion Sketches, you will find plenty of examples of the drawings that are used in the fashion industry.

 As a home sewer making your own designs, you do not need to be able to draw fashion sketches.
 You do need to be able to draw an idea of what you are wanting to create, but what you do need to do is draw some kind of technical illustration, which is called a Fashion Flat, and will be covered next.